justeat/Topshelf.Nancy/README.md

 ```

-By default any URL Reservations added will also be deleted when the service is unintalled.
+By default any URL Reservations added will also be deleted when the service is uninstalled.

 ## Contributing